htpusa/moomin.jl/README.md

 The only functions you would normally need are `runMoomin` and `writeOutput`.
 The former reads the data and the network file and runs the algorithm.
 It returns a custom structure that contains all the inputs and outputs of the method.
 This structure can then be passed to `writeOutput` to export results.
 Type `?` and then the name of the function to see how to use them.
+Note that before using `runMoomin`, you need to import your solver of choice and create an `Optimizer` object to pass to the function.

 Note that MOOMIN requires DE results obtained using Bayesian methods.
 That is, the input should have posterior probabilities of differential expression (PPDE).
 For
 Bayesian DE analysis, I recommend [EBseq](http://www.bioconductor.org/packages/release/bioc/html/EBSeq.html).